olgunozoktas/adminlte_v3/tutorials/tutorial2.md

   </div>
   <!-- /.content-wrapper -->
 ````
-To define the routes in master.layout.php add those lines as well, instead of <a> tag we have to use <route-link></route-link> tag
+To define the routes in master.layout.php add those lines as well, instead of "<a>"" tag we have to use "<route-link></route-link>" tag

 ~~~~